 32 trophies for Barca.
 What a legend.
 Gracias Iniesta ♥️♥️pic.twitter.com/jJS4nSgX3E

 — Messi World (@MessiWorId) May 18, 2018

-The scorer of many an important goal, and one of the most memorable came at Stamford Bridge, smashing into the top corner late in the day to send Barca through to the 2009 Champions League final.
+The scorer of many an important goal, Iniesta scored arguably his most memorable at Stamford Bridge, smashing into the top corner late in the day to send Barca through to the 2009 Champions League final.

 They went on to win the final at Wembley and secure a historic treble in Pep Guardiola’s first season in charge.

 Over the years, Iniesta’s talent and ability to play in a number of positions earned him a wide range of nicknames.